 Learning From Patents

-One of the main reason why there are patents is to enable people to learn from them.
+One of the main reasons why there are patents is to enable people to learn from them.
 As the USPTO notes about patents:

 A patent is an intellectual property right granted by the Government of the United States of America to an inventor â€œto exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United Statesâ€ for a limited time in exchange for public disclosure of the invention* when the patent is granted.